Cyril Benzaquen

 Cyril Benzaquen (born 2 October 1989) is a French Muay Thai fighter and kickboxer.
 He is the current ISKA World Light Heavyweight Oriental Rules champion.

-As an amateur, Benzaquen twice medaled at the World Muaythai Federation World Championships and the once at the IFMA European Championships.
+As an amateur, Benzaquen twice medaled at the World Muaythai Federation World Championships and once at the IFMA European Championships.

 Personal life

 Cyril works as a model, and has achieved a BAC + 5 at the University of Paris Dauphine.
 He is of Moroccan-Jewish origin and of "traditionalist" Jewish faith.

 After obtaining a scientific baccalauréat, he continued his studies at the IUT of Sceaux where he obtained a DUT in marketing.
 He then joined Paris-Dauphine University in a management license adapted to high-level athletes, then in a traditional management license, from which he graduated respectively in 2011 and 2013.
 He obtained a master's degree in marketing in 2014 and a master's degree in entrepreneurship in 2015.
 For his end-of-studies project, supported by the It Agency, he organized the Dauphine Boxing Tour.